jdmar3/inls718/syllabus/index.md

 ## Session Notes

 Pay attention to the [schedule]({{ site.url }}/schedule/).
-Session notes will be posted prior to each class and you would do well to look over them before coming to class.
+Session notes will be posted just prior to each class and you would do well to look over them before coming to class.

 These are, however, not a substitute for lectures, discussions, or any other in-class activity.
 They are meant to provide an overview and summary of the readings and concepts discussed in class.

-Readings for the upcoming session will be included on the previous session's notes.
+Readings for the upcoming session will be included in the schedule and in the session notes.

 {% include syllabus-nav.html %}